Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Models for longitudinal distributional representations

-The massive univariate fitting methodology has been used before in the context of standard linear regression with density function responses \cite{petersen2021wasserstein}.
-For such regression problems, one-step optimization algorithms that account for the distributional assumptions have been proposed in the literature \cite{brito2022analysis, GHOSAL2023107614}.
-Here we extend the ideas to more complex functional mixed effects models using a two-step approach of fitting and projecting predictors on the space of increasing functions.
-To the best of our knowledge, this is the first time the problem is formulated and no other methods currently exist.
-Our approach is computationally efficient for models that are notorious for computationally difficulty; for more discussions, see \cite{scheipl2015functional,matabuena2022estimating, cui2021fast}.
+The bootstrap stage resamples subjects to account for the within-person correlation of measurements.
+After resampling, we apply a smoothing step to the pointwise bootstrap estimates and pointwise as well as correlation and multiplicity adjusted (CMA) confidence bands are obtained as described in \citep{FDAwithR}.
+The massive univariate fitting methodology has been used before in the context of density functional responses \citep{petersen2021wasserstein,brito2022analysis, GHOSAL2023107614}.
+Here we focus on more complex functional mixed effects models to account for the longitudinal sampling of distributions.
+The first use of this estimation and testing approach for fixed effects in multilevel functional data can be traced to \citep{Crainiceanu2012}.
+We also use projections on the space of increasing functions to account for the monotonicity of the quantile functions.
+To the best of our knowledge, this is the first time the problem is formulated and no other methods currently exist for addressing it.
+Our approach is computationally efficient for models that are notorious for computationally difficulty; for more discussions, see \citep{scheipl2015functional,matabuena2022estimating, cui2021fast}.